yizzuide/XFLegoVIPER/README.md

 </p>

 ## Note
-🚀A lightweight framework base on VIPER architecture for iOS, to build robust and maintained large scale project.
+🚀 A lightweight framework base on VIPER architecture for iOS, to build robust and maintained large scale project.
 * Assemble a module as fast so far, only need one line code.
-* Build-In powerful module event communication.
+* Build-In powerful component event communication.
-* Real-Time track Rouing link💫.
+* Real-Time track Component link💫.
 * Can combine popular `ReactiveCocoa` library work together seamless.
-* Consider module and controller as component, using the same transition API.
+* Consider module and controller as component, using the same transition and event API.
 * Compatible with old project that build of MVx pattern, and help transition to VIPER pattern.
 * Make project more clearly, testable, maintainable, reconfigurable.